getbouncer/scan-ui-android/docs/customize.md

 ## Dimensions

-Padding, text size, and other dimension values are stored in the [`dimensions`](../cardscan-ui/src/main/res/values/dimensions.xml) resource file.
+Padding, text size, and other dimension values are stored in the [`dimensions`](../scan-ui-card/src/main/res/values/dimensions.xml) resource file.
 To change the size of any of these dimensions, you can override them in your app.

-Add dimensions with the same names to your app's resources (`src/main/res/values/dimensions.xml`) and CardScan will pick up the values you specified.
+Add dimensions with the same names to your app's resources (`src/main/res/values/dimensions.xml`) and this library will pick up the values you specified.

 Example:
 ```xml